scoresvideos

 • Data collection and preprocessing involve gathering relevant data, handling missing values, and ensuring data quality for analysis

-• Data cleaning may involve removing outliers, transforming variables (e.g., log transformation), or addressing multicollinearity (high between independent variables)
+• Data cleaning may involve removing outliers, transforming variables (e.g., log transformation), or addressing multicollinearity (high correlation between independent variables)

 • Example: Before fitting a simple linear regression model, missing values in the dataset may need to be imputed using techniques such as mean imputation or regression imputation